Budget and Cash Flow Forecast - What's the Difference?

 Difference Between a Budget and a Cash Flow Forecast

-The difference between a budget and a cash flow forecast is that the budget will show expected income and expenditure for a full twelve month period, whereas the cash flow forecast will break down month by month when you expect the money to actually be spent or received.
-For example:
+The difference between a budget and a cash flow forecast is that the budget will show expected income and expenditure for a full twelve-month period, whereas the cash flow forecast will break down month by month when you expect the money to actually be spent or received.

 If you pay a single annual insurance premium, the cash flow will show the full amount in the month that the premium is to be paid, not an average monthly amount.